Today was excellent. No better way to describe it.

 The Amish parallel, by the way, she came up with entirely on her own, which fascinated me!

-The other neat thing about the post was how Chris and Sarah worked together on the art for it.
+The other neat thing about the post was how Chris and Ashar worked together on the art for it.
 They scanned their book page, and they worked together using Pixlr (which, by the way, I highly recommend if you can’t afford Photoshop) to create different crops.
-When they got to a cropped version of the map you can see in the photo above, Sarah showed Chris how to use the eyedropper and paintbrush tools to first match the background color of the page and then mask out the text, giving an image of JUST the map with no fragments of text around it.
+When they got to a cropped version of the map you can see in the photo above, Ashar showed Chris how to use the eyedropper and paintbrush tools to first match the background color of the page and then mask out the text, giving an image of JUST the map with no fragments of text around it.
 Then they worked together to decide where to put the images in the post and everything.

 He said she must have said a bunch of times, “Oh, I know how to do this,” “I remember doing this in class,” or “I can do this.”
 Chris said they must have looked through those for at least a half-hour, and they made a pile of the ones that were really interesting for future enjoyment.
-I think that’s pretty awesome – and it’s so great to see Sarah enjoying the history of books the way the rest of the family does!
+I think that’s pretty awesome – and it’s so great to see Ashar enjoying the history of books the way the rest of the family does!

 Other exciting events today: After Ashar’s shower, our friend Tracey helped her create a temporary mohawk out of her wet hair.
 Ashar LOVED it.
 I’m somewhat given to extreme hair myself, but I have to admit I cringed just a little when Ashar said, “I want it like this ALL the time!”
 We’ll see.
 I wouldn’t say no, but my concern is honestly that she wouldn’t want to put the work into it and then it’d turn into a fight.
 Either way, she got a real kick out of doing it tonight!